Shopping for a child car seat can be a headache. You need one that meets child car seat laws, but there are so many options to choose from.

 Your child needs a car seat if your child is both:

-Once they’re taller than 135cm or turn 12, they don't need a car seat but they must wear seat belts.
+Once they’re taller than 135cm or turn 12, they don't need a car seat but they must wear a seat belt.

 But in most cases, child car seats are mandatory.
 If you fail to follow the rules, you face being handed a stiff penalty if you’re caught.

-Having a properly fitted child car seat can also help reduce any worries or nervousness you might have, and may help you drive more safely.
+Having a properly fitted child car seat might also help reduce any worries or nervousness you might have, and might help you drive more safely.

 If you're pregnant and you're unsure of how to place your seatbelt, read our safety tips for driving while pregnant.

-This is the most common type of car seat in the UK.
-Car seats are grouped into categories – 0, 1, 2 and 3.
+A 123 car seat, or a combination car seat, is the most common type of car seat in the UK.
+Car seats are grouped into categories – 0, 0+, 1, 2 and 3.